Coldstream Guards: 1900–present

-The Regimental Band of The Coldstream Guards was the first act on stage at the Wembley leg of the 1985 Live Aid charity concert.
+The Regimental Band of the Coldstream Guards was the first act on stage at the Wembley leg of the 1985 Live Aid charity concert.
 It played for the Prince and Princess of Wales.

 In 1991, the 1st battalion was dispatched to the first Gulf War, where it was involved in prisoner of war handling and other roles.
 In 1993, due to defence cutbacks, the 2nd battalion was placed in suspended animation.

 For much of the 1990s, the 1st Battalion was stationed in Münster, Germany, in the Armoured Infantry Role with Warrior APCs as part of the 4th Armoured Brigade.
 In 1993–1994, the battalion served as an armoured infantry battalion in peacekeeping duties in Bosnia as part of UNPROFOR.

 The battalion was posted to Derry, Northern Ireland, on a two-year deployment in 2001.
 It then deployed to Iraq in April 2005 for a six-month tour with the rest of 12th Mechanised Brigade, based in the south of the country.
 The battalion lost two of its soldiers, on 2 May, near Al Amarah and on 18 October at Basra.

 Des Browne, Secretary of State for Defence, announced on 19 July 2007 that in October 2007 the battalion was to be sent to Afghanistan as part of 52 Infantry Brigade.
-In March 2008, while on patrol with the ANA, members of the Regiment discovered a Taliban torture chamber.

 In October 2009, the battalion was deployed on Operation Herrick 11, with units deploying to the Babaji area of central Helmand Province, Afghanistan, playing a major role in Operation Moshtarak in February 2010.

 Before the Strategic Defence and Security Review 2010 the battalion was part of the 12th Mechanised Brigade in a light infantry role.
 Under Army 2020 it transferred to London District as a public duties battalion, then in 2019 it joined the 11th Infantry Brigade and Headquarters South East.
 It will move to 4 Light Brigade Combat Team by 2025.

+Regiment

 Structure

 The structure of the regiment and affiliated band includes: